 Mix the ingredients together and form into patties:

-Then prepare the grill for two zone grilling with coals/smoke wood on one side and the burgers on the other side or in this case, I sparked up my Traeger Timberline Wood Fire Pellet Smoker.
-The beauty of this smoker is it truly is set it and forget it.
+Then prepare the grill for two zone grilling with coals/smoke wood on one side and the burgers on the other side or in this case, I sparked up my pellet smoker.
+The beauty of a pellet smoker is it truly is set it and forget it.
 So much so that the BBQ snobs say it’s not real BBQ because you don’t have to fiddle with it every 20 minutes.
 I’ve served a LOT of BBQ to people over the years, and not once did someone take a bite of my food and say, “How much sleep did you lose adjusting vents and adding fuel all night?”
 With 4 kids under 10 and two small companies to run, I’ll take set-it-and-forget-it over constant fiddling all day long.

-I set the Traeger for 250 with some oak wood and put my burgers on:
+I set the smoker for 250 with some oak wood and put my burgers on:

 This is about as set it and forget as possible, with both the recipe and the smoker.
 Here are my burgers at the halfway point: